-Abstract: The sustained existence of modern societies depends on the safe and efficient functioning of multiple systems, functions, and specialised services.
+The sustained existence of modern societies depends on the safe and efficient functioning of multiple systems, functions, and specialised services.
 Because these often are tightly coupled, safety cannot be managed simply by responding whenever something goes wrong.
 Both theory and practice make clear that safety management that follows developments rather than leads them runs a significant risk of lagging behind and of becoming reduced to uncoordinated and fragmentary fire-fighting.
 (The same, of course, goes for the management of quality and productivity.)
 In order to prevent this from happening, safety management must look ahead, not only to avoid that things go wrong but also - and more importantly - to ensure that they go right.
 Proactive safety management must focus on how everyday performance usually goes well rather than on why it occasionally fails, and must actively try to improve the former rather than simply prevent the latter.
-Keyword: Safety-II; resilience engineering; performance variability; successes

-1 Safety as the freedom from unacceptable risk
+Safety as the freedom from unacceptable risk

 Safety has traditionally been defined as a condition where nothing goes wrong.
-Or rather, since we know that it is impossible to ensure that nothing goes wrong, as a condition where the number of things that go wrong is acceptably small (See in the part of Appendix, 1).
-This is, however, an indirect and somewhat paradoxical definition since safety is defined by its opposite, by what happens when it is missing.
+Or rather, since we know that it is impossible to ensure that nothing goes wrong, as a condition where the number of things that go wrong is acceptably small.2 This is, however, an indirect and somewhat paradoxical definition since safety is defined by its opposite, by what happens when it is missing.
 As a consequence of this definition, safety is also measured indirectly, not by its presence or as a quality in itself, but by the consequences of its absence.

 In relation to human activity it makes good practical sense to focus on situations where things go wrong, both because such situations by definition are unexpected and because they may lead to unintended and unwanted harm or loss of life and property.
 An early example is the collapse of the Rialto Bridge in Venice, when it became overloaded with spectators at the wedding of the Marquess of Ferrara in 1444.
 (Many spectacular accidents have, of course, happened before that, but the historical record is sketchy and incomplete.)
 The bridge collapse is characteristic of the classical safety concerns, which addressed risks related to passive technology and structures such as buildings, bridges, ships, etc. This concern was reinforced by the needs of the second industrial revolution, around 1750, which was marked by the invention of a usable steam engine.
 The rapid mechanisation of work that followed led to a growing number of hitherto unknown types of accidents, where the common factor was the breakdown, failure, or malfunctioning of active technology.
-Andrew Hale and Jan Hovden^[1] have characterised this as the age of technology, in which safety concerns focused on guarding machinery, stopping explosions and preventing structures from collapsing.
-The focus on technology as the main - or even only - source of both problems and solutions in safety was successfully maintained until 1979, when the accident at the Three Mile Island nuclear power plant demonstrated that safeguarding technology was not enough (See in the part of Appendix, 2).
-The TMI accident brought to the fore the role of human factors - or even of the human factor - and made it necessary to consider human failure and malfunctioning as a potential risk.
+Hale & Hovden (1998) have characterised this as the age of technology, in which safety concerns focused on guarding machinery, stopping explosions and preventing structures from collapsing.
+The focus on technology as the main - or even only - source of both problems and solutions in safety was successfully maintained until 1979, when the accident at the Three Mile Island nuclear power plant demonstrated that safeguarding technology was not enough.3 The TMI accident brought to the fore the role of human factors - or even of the human factor - and made it necessary to consider human failure and malfunctioning as a potential risk.
 Seven years later the loss of the space shuttle Challenger, reinforced by the accident in Chernobyl, required yet another extension, this time by adding the influence of organisational failures and safety culture to the common lore.